AmosNico/LTLplanSAT/README.md

 ```
 git clone --recurse-submodules https://github.com/AmosNico/LTLplanSAT
 cd LTLplanSAT
-stack build
 stack install
 ```
-The command `stack install` puts the executable LTLplanSAT.exe in the root folder of the project.
+The command `stack install` builds the project and puts the executable LTLplanSAT.exe in the root folder of the project.
 You can then run `LTLplanSAT --help` to get an overview of the available commands.

 ## Structure of the project.
 ![Dependencies of the different modules in the project, see [dependencies.svg](dependencies.svg)](dependencies.svg)